intelligentplant/IntelligentPlant.BackgroundTasks/README.md

 # OpenTelemetry

-[OpenTelemetry](https://github.com/open-telemetry)-compatible instrumentation for background work items is emitted via the `Activity` objects specified when registering background work items.
+[OpenTelemetry](https://github.com/open-telemetry)-compatible instrumentation for background work items is emitted via the value of the `System.Diagnostics.Activity.Current` object when the background work item is run.
 The `ActivitySource` type in the [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource) NuGet package is used to create these `Activity` instances.

 To enable OpenTelemetry instrumentation in an ASP.NET Core application: